-SENATE BILL NO HOUSE BILL NO 1 A BILL to amend and reenact §§ 2.2-4301, 2.2-4302.2, and 2.2-4337 of the Code of Virginia and to 2 amend the Code of Virginia by adding a section numbered 2.2-4303.1, relating to the Virginia 3 Public Procurement Act; job order contracting.
+SENATE BILL NO. \\\\\ HOUSE BILL NO. \\\\ A BILL to amend and reenact §§ 2.2-4301, 2.2-4302.2, and 23-38.110, as they will become 1 2 effective, of the Code of Virginia, relating to the Virginia Public Procurement Act; competitive 3 negotiation; job order contracting.
 4 Be it enacted by the General Assembly of Virginia: 5 1.
-That §§ 2.2-4301, 2.2-4302.2, and 2.2-4337 of the Code of Virginia are amended and reenacted 6 and that the Code of Virginia is amended by adding a section numbered 2.2-4303.1 as follows: 7 § 2.2-4301.
+That §§ 2.2-4301, 2.2-4302.2, and 23-38.110, as they will become effective, of the Code of 6 Virginia are amended and reenacted as follows: 7 § 2.2-4301.
 (Effective July 1, 2014) Definitions.
-8 As used in this chapter: 9 "Affiliate" means an individual or business that controls, is controlled by, or is under common 10 control with another individual or business.
-A person controls an entity if the person owns, directly or 11 indirectly, more than 10 percent of the voting securities of the entity.
+8 As used in this chapter: 9 "Affiliate" means an individual or business that controls, is controlled by, or is under common control with another individual or business.
+A person controls an entity if the person owns, directly or 10 11 indirectly, more than 10 percent of the voting securities of the entity.
 For the purposes of this definition 12 "voting security" means a security that (i) confers upon the holder the right to vote for the election of 13 members of the board of directors or similar governing body of the business or (ii) is convertible into, or 14 entitles the holder to receive, upon its exercise, a security that confers such a right to vote.
 A general 15 partnership interest shall be deemed to be a voting security.
 16 "Best value," as predetermined in the solicitation, means the overall combination of quality, 17 price, and various elements of required services that in total are optimal relative to a public body's needs.
 18 "Business" means any type of corporation, partnership, limited liability company, association, or 19 sole proprietorship operated for profit.
 20 "Competitive negotiation" is the method of contractor selection set forth in § 2.2-4302.2.
 21 "Competitive sealed bidding" is the method of contractor selection set forth in § 2.2-4302.1.
-22 "Construction" means building, altering, repairing, improving or demolishing any structure, 23 building or highway, and any draining, dredging, excavation, grading or similar work upon real 24 property.
+22 "Construction" means building, altering, repairing, improving or demolishing any structure, 23 building or highway, and any draining, dredging, excavation, grading or similar work upon real property.